Displaying items by tag: Adult Foster Care

 Click Below to Find Out More...

-According to one U.S. government source*, the average cost of long term senior care ranges from about $36,000 to around $72,000 per year.
+According to one U.S. government source, the average cost of long term senior care and assisted living ranges from about $36,000 to around $72,000 per year.
 And in some cases the average can be over $250,000 per year.
-“Wow, what’s with the huge difference?” you may say.
+The average monthly cost of adult foster care and small senior homes in the U.S. is somewhat lower, roughly $2,500 a month to about $4,500 per month.
+If you think that is a wide difference you are correct.
+Why such a big difference?

-“The national median monthly rate for a one-bedroom unit in an assisted living facility is $3,500, according to the 2014 Cost of Care Survey released in April by Genworth Financial Inc. of Richmond, Virginia.
-That's $42,000 per year, an increase of 1.45 percent over 2013.”
+'The national median monthly rate for a one-bedroom unit in an assisted living facility is $4,300 per month’ according to the latest Cost of Care Survey released by Genworth Financial Inc. of Richmond, Virginia.
+That's $51,600 per year, an increase of about 50 percent over the year 2013.

-And so the key to finding out ‘What is the Cost of Senior Home Living’ to you and your loved one is to have a good resource to help you
+And so the key to finding out ‘What is the Cost of Senior Home Living’ to you and your loved one is to have a good resource to help you.
+You will want to do the following:

-Once you have that information, you can contact those homes to gain a good knowledge of the Cost of Senior Home Living for you and your loved one.
+Once you have that information, you will have a good idea of the Cost of Senior Home Living for you and your loved one.

 Senior Home Search is one of the Best Sources for helping you get this information.
 We offer information on thousands of small to medium sized Senior Care Homes across the U.S. in an easy to use format.
 Homes that are many times family owned and operated, fully state licensed, professionally staffed and very importantly, offer a family like home atmosphere.